gebhartn/gebhart.website/content/cards/blog-card.md

 template: 'card'
 ---

-They say the best way to learn is by teaching, so I love to share my thought process on my [blog][1].
+They say the best way to learn is by teaching, so I love to share my thought process and projects on my [blog][1].

 [1]: /blog